 On the way to Red Peak Pass, you may hike through Little Yosemite Valley, by Half Dome, Nevada and Vernal Falls.
 Or, we can start from a less popular trail head and trek through meadows away from the crowds before making our way to the Clark Range and the almost 11,000 foot elevation of Red Peak Pass. .
 Camp will change every night as you move through the area to the highest trail elevation in all of Yosemite National Park via this 51 mile loop.
 You will camp at Moraine Dome, Washburn Lake, and Ottoway Lake, to name just a few of the many beautiful destinations.

 The itinerary below is merely a sample.
 Beginning trail heads, trails hiked and daily distances hiked may vary.
-A 5 day route is the same 51 mile loop, just more aggressive.
+A 5 day route is the same 51 mile loop, but much more aggressive - longer days and more miles per day - so please be physically prepared for this hike.

 *Route Variation - Our specific hiking route and campsites on each departure are dependent upon permit availability.